 Aberfeldy is a bustling small town built on the south side of the River Tay.
-It sits at the point where the high-level road south to Crieff meets the east-west road along the Tay valley.
-And it owes much of its growth to the first bridging of the river here in 1733.
+It sits at the point where the upland road south to Crieff meets the east-west road along the valley formed by the River Tay.
+It owes much of its early growth to the first bridging of the river here in 1733.

-Overlooking the river and bridge, and with stunning views north west to the Glen Lyon and Ben Lawers mountains is the Black Watch Monument.
+Overlooking the river and bridge, and with stunning views north-west to the Glen Lyon and Ben Lawers mountains is the Black Watch Memorial.
 This was erected in 1887 and commemorates the first mustering here of the Black Watch as a regular army regiment of the line in May 1740.
 A little way beyond the bridge is the small village of Weem.
 Here you can find the magnificent Castle Menzies, and the Old Kirk of Weem, now the Menzies Mausoleum.

 Distilleries were set up on the outskirts of Aberfeldy and along the Tay valley at Grandtully.
-Grandtully distillery survived until 1909.
+Grandtully Distillery survived until 1909.
 Aberfeldy's own distillery, Pittiely, closed in 1867.
 It was replaced in 1896 by Aberfeldy Distillery which uses the same supply of water from the hills to the south.
-Aberfeldy Distillery was expanded in the 1960s and 1970s and today it is home to Dewars World of Whisky, a popular visitor attraction.
-Grandtully does, however, remain home to St Mary's Chapel, complete with its remarkable painted ceiling.
+Aberfeldy Distillery was expanded in the 1960s and 1970s and today it is known as Dewar's Aberfeldy Distillery , a popular visitor attraction.
+Grandtully also remains home to St Mary's Chapel, complete with its remarkable painted ceiling.